erajkiran1/erajkiran1/README.md

 - 👋 Hi, I’m Raj Kiran
 - 👀 I’m interested in Artificial Intelligence and Machine Learning, in next 2-3 Years, want to be an Expert in Deep Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Deep Learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me :   email :  erajkiran9@gmail.com   Phone no : 9989771485

 <!---
 erajkiran1/erajkiran1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.